lkuoch/react-advertisy/README.md

         - This follows the Clean Architecture modelto an extent

-  - I am a big fan of presentational and container components.
+  ~~- I am a big fan of presentational and container components.~~

-    - I know this can be achieved with hooks but with sagas middleware it's easier to compose complex logic both sync and async.
+    ~~- I know this can be achieved with hooks but with sagas middleware it's easier to compose complex logic both sync and async.~~

     - I can give examples where this paradigm was extremely pivotal to deliver top quality features in a timely manner.

 ## Potential Improvements:

-- Currently Typescript is in charge of transpiling down to es5 syntax.
+~~- Currently Typescript is in charge of transpiling down to es5 syntax.~~

-  - This misses out on potential better optimizations present in the babel ecosystem such as bundle size and tree shaking.
+  ~~- This misses out on potential better optimizations present in the babel ecosystem such as bundle size and tree shaking.~~

-    - The solution would be just to transpile down to esnext and have a extra stage in webpack to use babel to optimize and tree shake the final produced javascript.
+    ~~- The solution would be just to transpile down to esnext and have a extra stage in webpack to use babel to optimize and tree shake the final produced javascript.~~

 - Add more tests